Freezman31/Quizzique/README.md

 ## How to self-host
 1. **Set Up Appwrite:** Follow the [Appwrite installation guide](https://appwrite.io/docs/installation) to get your server running, or use Appwrite Cloud.
 2. **Create a Project:** Make a new project in Appwrite.
-3. **Configure Database:** Set up the collections your app needs in Appwrite's database *(details coming soon)*.
+3. **Configure Database:** Set up the collections your app needs in Appwrite's database according to the [database scheme](DATABASE.md).
 4. **Update environment variables:** Add your Appwrite details to the `dotenv` file (using the dotenv.example template).
 5. **Prepare to build:** Install [Flutter](https://flutter.dev/) if you haven't already, then run `flutter pub get` to install dependencies.
 6. **Build the app:** Run `flutter build web --release` to compile the app for the web.
 The output will be in the `build/web` directory and can be served using any static file server.
+Note that if you're using a subdirectory in your web server, you may need to adjust the base href in the `index.html` file by providing the `--base-href` option.

+#### AI was solely used for code completion.
-### This project was created during the Summer of Code 2025 by HackClub.
+#### This project was created during the Summer of Code 2025 by HackClub.